 What is Proms at St Jude's

-Proms at St Jude’s is a community festival of music and culture taking place each June in Hampstead Garden Suburb, London NW11.
+Proms at St Jude’s is a world class festival of music and culture taking place each June in Hampstead Garden Suburb, London NW11.

-In most years, we offer daily concerts with top national and international artists; daytime music recitals - nearly all free; a LitFest weekend with best-selling authors; a series of Heritage Walks; a stand-up comedy night; a buzzing licensed refreshment marquee; and a LitFest café with delicious home-made cakes.
+We offer evening concerts with top national and international artists; lunchtime free of charge music recitals; a LitFest weekend with best-selling authors; an extensive programme of children and family oriented musical events and activities, a wide selection of Heritage Walks; a stand-up comedy night; a buzzing licensed refreshment marquee; and a LitFest café with delicious home-made cakes.

 We give all our surplus funds to charity.
 Three pounds in four go to Toynbee Hall to help disadvantaged young people.
-The rest goes to the North London Hospice, which helps people in the London boroughs of Barnet, Enfield and Haringey to live with a potentially life-limiting illness.
+The rest goes to the North London Hospice, which provides the best of life, at the end of life, for everyone.
+The hospice offers palliative care and a wide range of support to people across the London boroughs of Barnet, Enfield and Haringey.

 Our music programme is designed to cater for a wide range of tastes, with a focus on classical and jazz.
 We attract world class artists and are proud to support rising talent in our daytime concerts.